-Dublin for a Day—The Perfect Itinerary
+Dublin for a Day—The Perfect 24-Hour Itinerary

-I recommend this one-day Dublin tour for all visitors coming for the first time or those that want to see the best Dublin attractions.
+I recommend this one-day Dublin tour for all visitors coming for the first time or those who want to see the best Dublin attractions.
 If you want to explore off-the-beaten-path Dublin, I also listed some recommendations at the bottom of this guide!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.